sancho1952007/secret-sharer/README.md

 | ENABLE_RATE_LIMIT| false | This enables the rate limiter.<br/><br/>⚠️ Note, this will only work if you are proxying the website via Cloudflare.
 | RATE_LIMIT | 7 | This is the number of requests you want to allow per minute. |
 | RATE_LIMIT_BAN_PERIOD | 1440 | The amount of time (in minutes) you want to ban an IP address if they cross the rate limit.
 The default (1440) is 24 hours. |

+These environment variables can be passed using either a `.env` file or directly setting these variables to the environment.

 NOTE: Rate limit only applies to POST requests (i.e. Create or Access a secret).
 It doesn't include those requests that are just for accessing the frontend.